You might be surprised at what some birds can find to eat in winter! Read on to learn more!

 During the winter, studies have shown that Red-breasted Nuthatches keep a high percentage of arthropods in their diet.
 In a study in Oregon, Red-breasted Nuthatches were found to have a diet of approximately 56% beetles (34% leaf beetles, 22% weevils), 18% sedges, and 26% other food items.

 Red-breasted Nuthatches are well-known food cachers.
 They cache both seeds and arthropods, though seeds are often cached more frequently.
-Locations cached food has been found include in crevices under bark, or in holes created by sapsuckers.
-They have also been known to cache in the ground.
-There are also studies documenting Red-breasted Nuthatches covering caches with small fragments of bark, lichen, or small rocks, presumably to conceal food from competitors.
+Locations cached food has been found include: in crevices, under bark, or in holes created by sapsuckers.
+They have also been known to cache in the ground (we have documented this behavior at the roost!).
+There are also studies documenting Red-breasted Nuthatches covering caches with tiny fragments of bark, lichen, or small rocks, presumably to conceal food from competitors.
 Approximately half of the caches, in some studies, were covered.
 The cover is typically obtained without the bird having to leave the cache.
 Some species, like Hairy Woodpeckers, may watch caching nuthatches to find and pilfer caches when they are unattended.
 Who knew Hairy Woodpeckers were such scoundrels?
 Me.
 I did.

 Red-breasted Nuthatch Range Map